lab-core/multimodal-viewer/python/README.md

 viewer stop --server # only stop the server
 ```

 You can also run a simulation from the command line.
+This is useful for debugging, when you want to run a simulation without the web interface, and also for running simulations that uses a different version of the multimodalsim package.

 Several arguments are available to customize the simulation and can be found with the --help option, but the required arguments will be asked interactively if not provided.
 The command to run a simulation is:

 ```bash
 viewer simulate
 ```

+## `DataCollector`

+The `SimulationVisualizationDataCollector` class is used to collect data from the simulation and visualize it.
+You can pass an instance of this class to the simulation to collect data during the simulation.
+This might be useful if you work on the multimodalsim package and want to visualize the simulation data in real-time.